Interested in celebrating Holi in India? Or maybe you’re just wondering what it is. Let me help you figure it out!

 I did nothing to prepare for the colors and I was fine with it!

-So are you interested in celebrating Holi?
+So are you interested in celebrating Holi in India?

 *I’d like to apologize for the picture quality.
 Unfortunately, due to the nature of this festival I used an older GoPro in an underwater housing.
 I have a better plan for when I go back.*